ceej7/ParallelProgramming/README.md

 int pthread_create(pthread_t *tidp, const pthread_attr_t *attr,
 		   void * (*fun)(void *), void *arg);
 ```
-thread_id  is the thread id or handle (used to halt, etc.)
+thread_id  is the thread id or handle (used to halt, etc.).
-thread_attribute various attributes-standard default values obtained by passing a NULL pointer
+thread_attribute various attributes-standard default values obtained by passing a NULL pointer.
-thread_fun the function to be run (takes and returns void*)
+thread_fun the function to be run (takes and returns void*).
-fun_arg an argument can be passed to thread_fun when it starts
+fun_arg an argument can be passed to thread_fun when it starts.
-return errorcode will be set to nonzero if the create operation fails
+return errorcode will be set to nonzero if the create operation fails.

 ```C
 int pthread_join(pthread_t thread, void **value_ptr)
 ```
-The second parameter allows the exiting thread to pass information
+The second parameter allows the exiting thread to pass information.
 back to the calling thread (often NULL).
-Returns nonzero if there is an error
+Returns nonzero if there is an error.

 ### Compile
 ```bash